NLMT-UK/Simple-Calculator-Tech-Test/README.md

 - Clean `reports/allure-results` and `reports/screenshots` periodically.
 - Keep local and CI environments aligned to avoid flakiness.
 - Group future tests by purpose using clear pytest markers.
+- Keep test data in sync with application behaviour (e.g. remove scientific notation if the AUT returns plain decimals).

 ## BDD